 Central Coast Region (Region 3):

-NPDES permit (Order R3-2019-0073) regulates the discharge of stormwater from the City of Salinas which is the only Phase I MS4 in the Central Coast Region.
+NPDES permit (Order R3-2019-0073) issued by the Central Coast Region regulates the discharge of stormwater from the City of Salinas which is the only Phase I MS4 in the Region.

 The permit contains a fiscal analysis section which describes what cost categories the City of Salinas shall use when reporting the costs of permit implementation.
 The primary cost categories and requested information for each category are listed in Table 4.
 The permit specifies unique subcategories for certain primary cost reporting categories such as the pollutant load reduction and planning and land development cost reporting categories.
 Permit specified subcategories are listed under the primary categories in Table 4.